XRPLF/xrpl-dev-portal/content/reference-rippled.md

 ## wallet_propose ##
 [[Source]<br>](https://github.com/ripple/rippled/blob/master/src/ripple/rpc/handlers/WalletPropose.cpp "Source")

-Use the `wallet_propose` method to generate a key pair and Ripple [address].
+Use the `wallet_propose` method to generate a key pair and XRP Ledger address.
 This command only generates keys, and does not affect the XRP Ledger itself in any way.
 To become a funded address stored in the ledger, the address must [receive a Payment transaction](reference-transaction-format.html#creating-accounts) that provides enough XRP to meet the [reserve requirement](concept-reserves.html).

 *The `wallet_propose` request is an [admin command](#connecting-to-rippled) that cannot be run by unprivileged users!* (This command is restricted to protect against people sniffing network traffic for account secrets, since admin commands are not usually transmitted over the outside network.)